Research themes within the Engineering, Modelling and Simulation Group (EMSG)

 ISAAC: Intelligent System And Adaptive Control

-Led by Dr Pritesh Narayan
+Led by Dr Yaseen Zaidi

 ISAAC actively collaborates with industrial and academic partners to innovate in intelligent systems and adaptive control topics, which are at the heart of almost all modern engineering systems.
 The ISAAC themes diverse activity encompasses fundamental and applied research in Dynamic System Modelling, Advanced Control, Intelligent Decision Making and Human-Machine Interaction.
-Applied research focus includes various applications such as future aircraft, Unmanned and Personal Aerial Vehicles, Space technology, Bio-Instrumentation and industrial systems.
+Applied research focus includes various applications such as Future Aircraft, Unmanned and Personal Aerial Vehicles, Space Technology, Bio-Instrumentation and Industrial Systems.

 Engineering Modelling and Simulation (EMS) Group